HowdyChad/NextNet/README.md

 When developing locally, you need to do two things:

 1. Run your Next.js app in development, which gives you full Hot-Module-Reload support with NextJsStaticHosting.AspNetCore.
-   Example: `cd ./NextNet.ClientApp && yarn dev`
+   Example: `cd ./NextNet.ClientApp && pnpm install && pnpm run dev`

 2. Run the server ASP .NET Core app in development mode (i.e. `ASPNETCORE_ENVIRONMENT=Development`).
    This is done automatically for you when running from Visual Studio.